Content analysis: History

 Content analysis is research using the categorization and classification of speech, written text, interviews, images, or other forms of communication.
 In its beginnings, using the first newspapers at the end of the 19th century, analysis was done manually by measuring the number of columns given a subject.
 The approach can also be traced back to a university student studying patterns in Shakespeare's literature in 1893.

 Over the years, content analysis has been applied to a variety of scopes.
 Hermeneutics and philology have long used content analysis to interpret sacred and profane texts and, in many cases, to attribute texts' authorship and authenticity.

 In recent times, particularly with the advent of mass communication, content analysis has known an increasing use to deeply analyze and understand media content and media logic.

 The political scientist Harold Lasswell formulated the core questions of content analysis in its early-mid 20th-century mainstream version: "Who says what, to whom, why, to what extent and with what effect?".
 The strong emphasis for a quantitative approach started up by Lasswell was finally carried out by another "father" of content analysis, Bernard Berelson, who proposed a definition of content analysis which, from this point of view, is emblematic: "a research technique for the objective, systematic and quantitative description of the manifest content of communication".

-Quantitative content analysis has enjoyed a renewed popularity in recent years thanks to technological advances and fruitful application in of mass communication and personal communication research.
+Quantitative content analysis has enjoyed a renewed popularity in recent years thanks to technological advances, being fruitfully applied in mass and personal communication research.
 Content analysis of textual big data produced by new media, particularly social media and mobile devices has become popular.
 These approaches take a simplified view of language that ignores the complexity of semiosis, the process by which meaning is formed out of language.
 Quantitative content analysts have been criticized for limiting the scope of content analysis to simple counting, and for applying the measurement methodologies of the natural sciences without reflecting critically on their appropriateness to social science.
 Conversely, qualitative content analysts have been criticized for being insufficiently systematic and too impressionistic.
 Krippendorff argues that quantitative and qualitative approaches to content analysis tend to overlap, and that there can be no generalisable conclusion as to which approach is superior.

 Content analysis can also be described as studying traces, which are documents from past times, and artifacts, which are non-linguistic documents.
 Texts are understood to be produced by communication processes in a broad sense of that phrase—often gaining mean through abduction.